-67 See General WDRs, Attachment A, Findings, p.
-88-89.
+&lt;sup>69 See General WDRs, Attachment A, Findings, pp. 88-89.
 In essence, the Central Coast Water Board justified its departure from the precedential direction in Order WQ 2018-0002 because it had developed information showing that high nitrogen application rates have contributed to nitrate contamination in groundwater.
-This situation, of which the State Water Board was well aware when we adopted Order WQ 2018-0002, exists in the central valley region and numerous other irrigated lands areas throughout California.
-The Central Coast Water Board also noted that it would reevaluate its regulatory approach if "an expert panel finds that another regulatory method would be more protective of water quality, or if the more protective regulatory methods are explained above, we explicitly stated that "[i]f we move forward with a new regulatory approach in the future, we expect to do so only after convening an expert panel."
-While it is true that we were discussing this in the specific context of the A/R ratio target values, our cautionary statement applies equally to any other new regulatory approach focused on nitrogen impacts to water quality.
+This situation, of which the State Water Board was well aware when we adopted Order WQ 2018-0002, also exists in the central valley region and numerous other irrigated lands areas throughout California.
+The Central Coast Water Board also noted that it would reevaluate its regulatory approach if "an expert panel finds that another regulatory method would be more protective of water quality, or if the more protective regulatory methods are identified through other sources."
+The Central Coast Water Board's attempt to eschew the precedential direction in Order WQ 2018-0002 by distinguishing its region and opening the door to revisiting the regulatory approach of the General WDRs is simply not appropriate.

+&lt;sup>70 State Water Board Order WQ 2018-0002, p.
+74.

+&lt;sup>71 In its August 11, 2023 comment letter, GSA Petitioners asked us to issue a stay of the nitrogen application and discharge targets and limits on our own motion.
+Because we are providing specific direction to the Central Coast Water Board regarding its use of the targets and limits in this Order, a stay is not necessary.

-Accordingly, we remand this portion of the General WDRs to the Central Coast Water Board with the instruction to eliminate the use of enforceable limits on fertilizer nitrogen application.
-The Central Coast Water Board may add properly calculated interim A/R ratio and A-R difference targets to inform follow-up by the Central Coast Water Board or third-party program administrator, such as requiring additional education, Irrigation and Nutrient Management Plan certification by a qualified professional, implementing additional or improved management practices, and increased monitoring or reporting, or both monitoring and reporting consistent with Order WQ 2018-0002.
-In revising this portion of the General WDRs, the Central Coast Water Board may also add an "outlier" approach similar to that described in section II.A.5.f of Order WQ 2018-0002.69 While the use of directly enforceable limits on fertilizer nitrogen application is currently impermissible for the reasons stated above, the Central Coast Water Board and the other regional water boards are not precluded from using a grower's repeated clearly excessive A/R ratio or A-R difference data, in conjunction with other evidence, to demonstrate noncompliance with other enforceable provisions of their waste discharge requirements, including, for example, requirements to implement the management practices contained in the grower's Irrigation and Nitrogen Management Plan.
+In revising this portion of the General WDRs, the Central Coast Water Board shall add an "outlier" approach similar to that described in Section II.A.5.f of Order WQ 2018-0002.
+The Central Coast Water Board shall also develop a process to include properly calculated interim milestones based on A/R ratio and A-R difference targets.
+These targets could also be used to inform follow-up by the Central Coast Water Board or third-party program administrator, such as requiring additional education, Irrigation and Nutrient Management Plan certification by a qualified professional, implementing additional or improved management practices, and increased monitoring or reporting, or both monitoring and reporting consistent with Order WQ 2018-0002.

+While the use of directly enforceable limits on fertilizer nitrogen application is currently impermissible for the reasons stated above, the Central Coast Water Board and the other regional water boards are not precluded from using a grower's repeated clearly excessive A/R ratio or A-R difference data, in conjunction with other evidence, to demonstrate noncompliance with other enforceable provisions of their waste discharge requirements, including, for example, requirements to implement the management practices contained in the grower's Irrigation and Nutrient Management Plan.
+In addition, when faced with exceedingly high nitrogen application data and the absence of any R data, the Central Coast Water Board could, for example, issue a Water Code section 13267 Order to the grower requiring the collection and submission of R data and development of a certified Irrigation and Nutrient Management Plan sooner than would otherwise be required, or any other relevant information.

-4. Enforceable Limits on A-R Difference
+5. Enforceable Limits on A-R Difference